-- Dear: Used to call someone when they mean a lot to you; this one usually means ‘someone who is loved.’
-The term could have its roots in old English culture where people would say darae–meaning ‘personal possessions,’ but it became an expression of love as time went on.
+- Dear: I used to call someone when they mean a lot to you; this usually means ‘someone who is loved.’
+The term could have its roots in old English culture where people would say darae–meaning ‘personal possessions,’ but it became an expression of love as time passed.
 Another variation is dere–which comes from Dutch and German cultures when their ancestors called each other dier, which meant ‘dear one.’

 - Lovie: Used for someone who you love and feel very close to.
-This term could have its roots in old English culture where people would say “love.”
+This term could have roots in old English culture, where people say “love.”
 Still, now it’s an expression of affection that parents usually use with their children or spouses–someone they want to be emotionally intimate with.

 - Honey Bunny: A cute name to call your boyfriend if he’s sweet and endearing!
 The word “honey” comes from old Norse culture where people would say honung–meaning ‘sweetness.’
 When combined with “Bunny,” this cute nickname can mean either an affectionate pet or refer to attractive terms used by children when they want their parent’s attention (and we’re not just talking about bunnies).
-Another variation is honey lamb, which could have its origins in the Arabic language.
-Lammi meant “very pretty” – therefore turning into a cute way to show how cute the significant other is.
+Another variation is the honey lamb, which could have its origins in Arabic.
+Lammi meant “very pretty” – therefore turning it into a cute way to show how cute the significant other is.

 - Baby Boo: If you want something cute and sweet!
-This could have its roots in old English culture where people would say “baby” as a term of endearment, but parents also use it to be affectionate towards their infants.
-The variation of this one is baby bop–which can come from the phrase “to bounce with excitement,” which babies do all the time.
+This could have its roots in old English culture, where people would say “baby” as a term of endearment, but parents also use it to be affectionate towards their infants.
+The variation of this one is baby bop–which can come from the phrase “to bounce with excitement,” which babies always do.

 - Royal Tush: This is a cute nickname for someone whose rear end is very well shaped, which means they’re the king or queen of their butt!

 - Snuggle Bear: If he loves to be physical with you and cuddle all the time.
-The word “snuggle” in this sense refers to hugging your partner while laying down.
+The word “snuggle” refers to hugging your partner while lying down.

 - Little Bits: Used for someone you love; this one has roots in old English culture where people say “little bits,” which meant a small amount.’
 The word could have come from a variation of a little boy’s name, which was initially believed to be “Little Bytes.”